Pasir Ris MRT station: Cross Island Line

 On 17 January 2013, transport minister Lui Tuck Yew announced that the proposed Cross Island Line (CRL) will serve the Pasir Ris area.
 On 25 January 2019, the LTA confirmed that Pasir Ris station will be an interchange with the CRL.
 The CRL station will be constructed as part of Phase 1, consisting of 12 stations between Aviation Park and Bright Hill, and was expected to be completed in 2029.
 On 10 March 2020, it was announced that this station will serve as the eastern terminus for the CRL extension to Punggol station.
 The 7.3 km Punggol extension, consisting of four stations between this station and Punggol, was expected to be completed in 2031.
 However, the restrictions imposed on construction works due to the COVID-19 pandemic has led to delays and the dates was pushed by one year to 2030 and 2032 for CRL1 and CRLe respectively.

 The contract for the design and construction of Pasir Ris CRL Station and associated tunnels was awarded to a joint venture between Daewoo Engineering & Construction Co Ltd and Dongah Geological Engineering Co Ltd Singapore Branch at S$980 million (US$ million) on 26 April 2021.
 Construction was scheduled to begin in the fourth quarter of 2021, with expected completion in 2030.
+When completed, the CRL station will be the second deepest MRT station on the network at 47 m underground, behind King Albert Park's CRL station at 50 m.
 On 8 October 2023, a part of Pasir Ris Drive 1 between Pasir Ris Drive 8 and Pasir Ris Central was closed off to facilitate the construction of the station.